In the winter of 113/114 AD, the Roman Emperor Trajan moved to Antioch

 Event (Y) to 625 AD – 690 AD.

-Goodman-Tchernov and Austin (2015) and earlier researchers identified a tsunamite in cores taken
+Goodman-Tchernov and Austin (2015) and earlier researchers associated a 1st - 2nd century CE tsunamite

 associated with the Cypriot Arc which would place the epicenter offshore of the southern coast of Cyprus.
 However, this is a well documented historical earthquake for